 In January, the JAMA Network Open medical journal published an analysis of e-scooter accidents conducted by the University of California Los Angeles at two UCLA-affiliated hospital emergency rooms from September 2017 through August 2018.
 It found 249 people involved in e-scooter accidents requiring medical care.
 Injuries included head injuries (concussions and intracranial hemorrhages), broken bones (including a cervical spine fracture), cuts, sprains and bruises.

 The most common e-scooter accidents seen at the UCLA hospitals over the course of a year were falls, collisions with objects and riders being struck by a motor vehicle or another object.

 Contact Us About an E-Scooter Accident in Virginia

 If you have been injured in an e-scooter accident someone else caused, you have the right to recover the costs of medical bills and other losses.
-The Kendall Personal Injury Attorneys can investigate the accident and help you pursue maximum compensation for what has unjustly happened to you.
+Our personal injury attorneys can investigate the accident and help you pursue maximum compensation for what has unjustly happened to you.

 Contact us to set up a meeting in Winchester, or wherever is convenient for you in Virginia.
 An initial legal consultation is always free.